3dfsb-dev/3dfsb/README.md

 - OpenGL/GLU/glut: Linux/FreeBSB users can use their package manager, BeOS/Haiku users should have OpenGL (including GLU) included.
 For glut look at http://www.bebits.com/
 - GSteamer 1.xx Core, Gstreamer 1.xx plugins: http://www.gstreamer.com/
 - libmagic-dev: for mimetype identification
+- libxdo-dev: for sending keystrokes
+- libxtst-dev: for XTest extension (for sending keystrokes)

 On Ubuntu, you can install all build-time dependencies with: